SCYou27/Projects_ASCON/project_U-Os/0003_training/template_profiling_bytes_O/README.md

 	`./script_all.sh`

 2. Tasks in `script_all.sh`:
-	(a) initialize the procedure (to load the pre-processed intermeidate values and interesting clock cycle sets, and to create folders to store the generated templates):
+	(a) initialize the procedure (to load the pre-processed intermediate values and interesting clock cycle sets, and to create folders to store the generated templates):
 		`tag='004'`
 		`./init.sh ${tag}`
 		The variable `tag` denotes the _R_<sup>2</sup> threshold (`>0.004`) to determine interesting clock cycles.